csu-cs/CSU-Senior-Project/references/Syllabus_497_Senior_Project_Design.md

 4. Rationale
 5. Fit Criterion (*a measurable/testable condition to know if the product meets this requirement*)
 6. Priority
-7. Dependencies (*the ID of any requirement that must be completed before this requirement if any.*)
+7. Dependencies (*the ID of any requirement that must be completed before this requirement, if any.*)

 Remember, good requirements are precise, testable, unambiguous, and describe the real need.
 Also, check out this video overview of [What is a Software Requirement Specification](https://www.youtube.com/watch?v=7cwW1P-8Opc&t=6).